 Right after a car accident, you obviously will have a lot on your mind so we have developed four simple steps to help you:

 The most common type of automobile accident claim is based on the concept of negligence.
-Negligence basically means that the other person was not being careful or in legal terms was not “exercising ordinary, reasonable care.”
+Negligence basically means that the other person was not being careful or, in legal terms, was not “exercising ordinary, reasonable care.”
 All of us as drivers have a duty to drive in a cautious and safe manner.
 Examples of unsafe driving include following too closely (O.C.G.A. § 40-6-49), failing to stop at a stop sign (O.C.G.A. § 40-6-72), and failing to maintain a lane (O.C.G.A. § 40-6-48).
-There are also other more severe violations, which can lead to punitive damages, such as driving under the influence of alcohol and other drugs (O.C.G.A. § 40-6-391), as well as hit-and-run (O.C.G.A. § 40-6-270).
+There are also other more severe violations that can lead to punitive damages such as driving under the influence of alcohol and other drugs (O.C.G.A. § 40-6-391), as well as hit-and-run (O.C.G.A. § 40-6-270).

-A few other types of automobile accident cases involve faulty construction, design, or maintenance of roads; such as too steep of embankments, improperly designed guardrails, poorly visible signage, and broken traffic signals.
-These cases are very fact sensitive so feel free to reach out to us for more details.
+A few other types of automobile accident cases involve faulty construction, design, or maintenance of roads such as embankments that are unusually steep, improperly designed guardrails, poorly visible signage, and broken traffic signals.
+These cases are very fact-sensitive so feel free to reach out to us for more details.

 Underinsured motorist claims are complex because there are other considerations, such as whether your UM policy was “Add-on or Excess” or whether it was “Reducing Coverage.”
 Add-on coverage is relatively new in Georgia.
 This type of coverage basically means that you “add” the amount of your UM coverage on top of the available liability coverage.
 Let’s say the person that hit you has a policy of $100,000, and you have $30,000 in Add-on coverage, then you can potentially recover $130,000.
 Reducing coverage means that the amount of UM is subtracted from the amount of liability insurance.
 For example, if the other driver has $25,000 in coverage, and you have $100,000 in UM with a reducing policy, then your UM coverage is only $75,000.
 A word to the wise: Always get Add-on coverage!!!